-I can also see how the stew will pair well with white rice and an even better suggestion is to ladle some carbonnade into a freshly baked bread bowl.
+I can also see the stew partnering with white rice, but an even better suggestion is to ladle some carbonnade into a freshly baked bread bowl.
 And to take this up a notch, why not a beer bread bowl?
-You can make your own if you follow Rachelle’s recipe for Beer Bread Bowls.
+You can bake your own if you follow Rachelle’s recipe for Beer Bread Bowls.
 She knows what she is doing.

 Finally, just to be sure that we really emphasized this – this stew pairs perfectly with Belgian ales.
-Chris’ Belgian tripel was outstanding with this dish, and since we froze 2+ portions worth of stew for a rainy day (that will probably be tomorrow), we will pair it with something stronger, like a quad perhaps to see how that will work out.
+Chris’ Belgian tripel was outstanding with this dish, but so is the Abbey ale itself.

 Recipe for Carbonnade a la Flamande